Loss Dynamics of Temporal Difference Reinforcement Learning: Theoretical Results for Online TD Learning

 One interpretation of this ansatz is that the dependence of the learning curve on higher order cumulants of the features is negligible in high dimensional feature spaces under the square loss.
 This approximation has been shown to provide an accurate description on realistic supervised learning settings with non-Gaussian data with the square loss in prior works \cite{bordelon2020spectrum,loureiro2021learning, bordelon2022sgd, canatar, simon2022eigenlearning, varre2021last}.
 As shown in these works, for standard supervised learning, even highly non-Gaussian features $\{\bm\psi(s_t)\}$ have least squares learning curves which are only sensitive to the first two cumulants of the distribution.
 We do not aim to provide a rigorous proof of this ansatz for TD learning but instead compute the learning curve implied by this assumption and compare to experiments on simple Markov Decision Processes (MDPs).
 The benefit of this hypothesis in the RL setting is that it abstracts away details of transitions in the state space and instead deals with the correlations of sampled features through time.

 To illustrate an example of the Gaussian Equivalence idea, in Figure \ref{fig:gauss_equiv_phenomenon}, we consider an MDP which is defined by diffusion through a 2-dimensional (2D) state space (Figure \ref{fig:gauss_equiv_phenomenon}(a)).
-We choose the features $\bm\psi(s)$ to be a collection of localized 2D bumps which tile the 2D space, similarly to the ``place cell'' neurons found in the mammalian hippocampus \cite{o1976place,moser2008place} (Figure \ref{fig:gauss_equiv_phenomenon}(b)).
+We choose the features $\bm\psi(s)$ to be a collection of localized 2D Radial Basis Function (RBF) bumps which tile the 2D space, similarly to the ``place cell'' neurons found in the mammalian hippocampus \cite{o1976place,moser2008place} (Figure \ref{fig:gauss_equiv_phenomenon}(b)).
 The feature map is parameterized by the bandwidth of individual ``place cells''.
 In Figure \ref{fig:gauss_equiv_phenomenon}(c), we show the value error learning curve as a function of the number of steps $n$ (blue) and compare the value estimation error of the MDP with a Gaussian distribution for $\bm\psi(t)$ with matching first and second moments (orange).
 Lastly, we plot the theoretical prediction of our theory (described in Section \ref{sec:theory_TD}), which is computed under the Gaussian equivalence ansatz (black dashed).
 We see a remarkable match of the three curves.
 The equivalence can be used to predict the speed of TD learning for different features, such as place cells with varying bandwidth as we illustrated in Figure \ref{fig:gauss_equiv_phenomenon} (d)-(f).
 In Figure \ref{fig:gauss_equiv_phenomenon} (e) and (f), we plot the loss trajectories for a single run of TD for each feature set.
 We observe that bandwidth affects both the learning dynamics and the asymptotic error with an optimal bandwidth at any step.
 One of our goals will be to elucidate the role of feature quality in learning dynamics.
 While the large batch dynamics are approximately self-averaging, as shown by the fact that single runs of TD learning coincide with our theoretical typical case theory curves, there is significant semi-gradient variance in the value error at small batch sizes.
 While we expect Gaussian equivalence to hold for high dimensional features, in low dimensions non-Gaussian effects can significantly alter the learning curves as we show in Appendix \ref{app:gauss_breakdown}.
+However, for high dimensional features, the equivalence holds for many other feature distributions such as polynomial and fourier features (Appendix \ref{app:other_features}).